mmalotin/pytorch-yolov3/README.md

 # YOLO v3 Object Detector implemented in PyTorch
 This repository contains PyTorch implementation of [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf) paper.
-*Why this repo?* The code implements the paper in clean pythonic/"pytorch*ish*" style and will be familiar to PyTorch users and (I hope) will be helpful for PyTorch users for understanding the paper.
-Original pretrained weights (on COCO dataset) were converted into PyTorch's state_dict and can be downloaded [here]() (no need for complicated network builders and weights converters just common `torch.load()`).
+__Why this repo?__ The code implements the paper in clean pythonic/"pytorch*ish*" style and will be familiar and (I hope) helpful for PyTorch users for understanding the paper/using YOLOv3 object detector.
+Original pretrained weights (on COCO dataset) were converted into PyTorch's state_dict and can be downloaded [here](https://drive.google.com/open?id=1iIn5KXRANisuA8A-gtIljyA2G1A25glF) (no need for complicated network builders and weights converters just common `torch.load()`).

 ## Requirements
 - Python 3